Max-Worboys/midi-controller/JOURNAL.md

 ![image](https://github.com/user-attachments/assets/611897cb-d52a-4e6c-931f-49b8770946b4)

 The only component not on the pcb is the arduino micro as no footprint exists and I don't trust myself to make a correct one.

+# June 2nd 19:00 to 21:00

+Designed housing for the PCB in Fusion 360.

+The main PCB sits 10 mm down from the top of the case and above the arduino which has a dedicated place at the back of the casing.